promptfoo/promptfoo/site/docs/providers/anthropic.md

 See the [Claude vision example](https://github.com/typpo/promptfoo/tree/main/examples/claude-vision).

 One important note: The Claude API only supports base64 representations of images.
-This is different from how OpenAI's vision works, in that it supports grabbing images from a URL.
+This is different from how OpenAI's vision works, as it supports grabbing images from a URL.
 As a result, if you are trying to compare Claude 3 and OpenAI vision capabilities, you will need to have separate prompts for each.

-See the [OpenAI vision example](https://github.com/typpo/promptfoo/tree/main/examples/openai-vision) to see where there are differences here.
+See the [OpenAI vision example](https://github.com/typpo/promptfoo/tree/main/examples/openai-vision) to understand the differences.

 ### Additional Capabilities